 Funding is not guaranteed.

-No. In order to support as many students as possible we are limiting applications once per year for each student.
-(July 1st-June 30th)
+No. In order to support as many students as possible we are limiting applications once per year for each student, fall to spring quarters.

-The Student Funding Committee will be reviewing applications as they come in and will reach out to students regarding the determination via the student email provided in the application.
+The Community Resource Manager will review applications in the order in which they are received, will reach out to students regarding the determination via the student email provided in the application.
 Please be sure to double check that your student email is accurate before submitting an application for this reason.

 No. SEAG funds cannot pay for tuition or fees associated with such debts.

-- Assistant Director of Student Aid & Scholarships, Lisa Fortson
+- Assistant Director of Student Aid & Scholarships